jt-zhang/CardinalityEstimationTestbed/README.md

 `cd CardinalityEstimationTestbed\Overall\imdb`\
 `python data_str2num.py`
 #### Varying Columns
-- Start by generating training and testing queries queries for different columns.\
-`cd CardinalityEstimationTestbed\Overall\imdb\cols`\
-`python generate_sql.py`
-- Then refer to `run.sh` in each method folder to execute the code to get the result.
+- Refer to `run.sh` in each method folder to execute the code to get the result.
 #### Varying Domain Size
 - First, the data of the distinct is generated and populated.\
 `cd CardinalityEstimationTestbed\Overall\imdb\distinct`\
 `python data_process.py`
-- Next, generate training and testing queries of different distinct.\
-`python sql_generate.py`
-- Then refer to `run.sh` in each method folder to execute the code to get the result.
+- Then refer to `run.sh` in mscn and neurocard folder to execute the code to get the result.

+### XTZX
+- We open source this data set and workload: [XTZX](http://homepages.cwi.nl/~boncz/job/imdb.tgz).
+- The method of reproduction of experiments on this data set is similar to the IMDB above.

 ### forest_power
 - Start by generating training and testing queries for different columns.\